-We offer many after-school extra-curricular clubs and activities, ranging from Coding Club to Latin, recorders, gardening, French, Mandarin, choir, chess, football, archery, Lego, debating, gymnastics, pottery, netball, dance, tennis, cookery, DT and many more.
+We offer many after-school extra-curricular clubs and activities, which can include: Mandarin, choir, chess, football, archery, Lego, gymnastics, pottery, netball, dance, tennis, cookery, DT and many more.
 These clubs will vary during the year and largely run for 10 to 12 weeks in a term.
 We are always looking for ways to deliver new and exciting clubs to introduce new opportunities for pupils to extend their learning beyond the National Curriculum.